H06-1607. Bary, Woldemar A. (1887-1979). Papers, 1920-2013. 0.50 linear ft.

 Scope and Contents

-Included in this collection are articles, correspondence, and documents related to Sikorsky, both in original Russian and some translations; also included are photos and one photo album of Bary’s family and friends at Sikorsky, as well as the personal stories of Valentina and her sister-in-law, Tatiana, on their escape from Russia during the Revolution.
+Included in this collection are articles, correspondence, and other documents related to Sikorsky Aircraft Corporation , both in original Russian along with some translations; also included are photographs, a photo album of the Bary family and Sikorsky friends, as well as documents on ancestry, genealogy, and the family history with the Russian government at many different historical moments.

 Dates